kpierczy/stm-utils/config/note.md

-# To do
+# Note

-Write down update script downloading target SVD files from [github](https://github.com/posborne/cmsis-svd)
+Additional SVD files can be obtained from [github](https://github.com/posborne/cmsis-svd)